yongjian66/DKO_keystone_genes/README.md

 | gene 4 | 0.3      | 0        | 0.14     |
 | gene 5 | 0.3      | 0.2        | 0.2     |

-## 2. Virtual single-gene KO experiment: thought experiemt was realized by removing each present gene in each sample.
+## 2. Virtual single-gene KO experiment
+Thought experiemt was realized by removing each present gene in each cell sample.
 This will generated two data type.

 - **Ptest.csv**: perturbation matrix of size `N × C` (no header), where `N` is the number of genes (rows) and `C` is the number of perturbed cells / KO events (columns).
 Each column represents a single-gene KO in a specific cell.